Noticing error code 229 on your Lennox® furnace?

 It’s best to have a pro like one from D.A.
 Bennett Service Experts in Albany work on repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.

-We want you to be completely happy with our furnace repair in Albany.
+We want you to be fully satisfied with our furnace repair in Albany.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have numerous pressure switches to help the system to run at different speeds—and work more efficiently.
 These switches also make sure your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

 Your low pressure switch may not be functioning properly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds later.